 • "How can I protect my children's inheritance from creditors or divorce?"

-1. Control Your Asset Distribution After Death
+1. Control Asset Distribution After Death

 • If you're married with children from previous relationships, your spouse receives the first $100,000, and 50% of the remainder, while the rest is divided equally among your children.